 - Advising and training clients on personnel policies, documentation and supervisory relations

-Maria is also an ATIXA certified Title IX investigator and counsels universities and K-12 institutions in Title IX issues.
+Maria is an ATIXA certified Title IX investigator and counsels universities and K-12 institutions in Title IX issues.

 Maria has been named a Michigan Super Lawyer each year since 2013, was previously identified as a Rising Star in 2012, and identified by Hour Detroit Magazine as one of the top women attorneys in Michigan since 2013.
 Maria has also been repeatedly identified by DBusiness as a Top Lawyer.

 Maria is a member of the faculty of ICLE and is a frequent speaker on EEO and employment issues before various groups, including the State Bar of Michigan.
 She also advocates for prevention through education and specializes in training her clients' workforces.

 Maria is an active member of her community and is a Board Member for several non-profit Boards including the United Way of Southeastern Detroit, Dearborn Public Schools Education Foundation, Dearborn Area Chamber of Commerce, Women Celebrating Life Downriver, and is also an advisory board member for the Michigan Business and Professional Association Women and Leadership in the Workplace and the Michigan Food and Beverage Association.
 Maria is also an alum of Leadership Detroit Class XXXV.
-Maria is also a member of the Michigan State Bar Diversity and Inclusion Committee and Clark Hill’s Diversity and Inclusion Committee.
+Maria also served two terms as a member of the Michigan State Bar Diversity and Inclusion Committee and currently serves on Clark Hill’s Diversity and Inclusion Committee.